-Due to construction, the Blue bus and the KPL bus will not be able to pick up or drop off passengers after the Academy Green through Cedar St along Broadway.
+Due to construction, the Blue bus and the KPL bus will not be able to pick up or drop off passengers after Academy Green through Cedar St. along Broadway.
 As they finish up construction along Broadway, we will continue to update.

 Dispatch office (schedule questions) 845-334-8458

 After carefully monitoring the ongoing COVID-19 (coronavirus) pandemic in Ulster County and the greater Hudson Valley/Catskills region and the current status of COVID-19 in Ulster County, UCAT increased its fixed-route service in December to near pre-COVID levels.
 In addition to these changes, Paratransit and senior medical van services resumed and riders should call the scheduling office at 845-334-8120, available from 9 a.m. to 4 p.m. the day before their planned trip, and on Friday for a Monday trip.

 UCAT buses may have additional staff aboard some buses to ensure riders are complying with social distancing guidance and mask usage.
 New procedures used by UCAT are as follows:

 Masks will be required to ride the bus and will be available to riders if they do not have one.